rmcharchian/100-days-of-code/log.md

 **Today's Progress**: This morning I regrouped.
 I started a Trello Board to keep track of my tasks and to more easily add questions that I will find answers to later.
 I also worked on my SQL DB.
 I haven't worked on one in awhile and it's good to back.
 It's a great tool and I need to keep my skills fresh.
 Looking forward to working on it a little more later today.

 **Thoughts:** I need to remember that not each day is going to be a banner day.
 Yesterday was not, and that's ok.
 Today was a good day, but no parade because some great thing is working or a problem fixed.
 Just organizaiton and some DB writing.
 It's good.

+### Day 6: April 8, 2018

+**Today's Progress**: I thought through which html I would need to set up to also think through my DB.
+I worked on both addQuestion.html and DB.
+There are some file types I don't know how to save into the DB yet, and I'll need to learn it.

+**Thoughts:** I didn't spend as much time coding today as I wanted to, but I did spend the day with my family and truly enjoyed their company.
+Some Sunday's are pretty wonderful.